Market Study on the Film Distribution Chain in India

 Digital cinema

-The Commission appreciated the cooperation extended by various stakeholders by giving their valuable insights into the various aspects of the film production, distribution and exhibition.
-The Commission also conveyed its earnest hope that anticompetitive practices will be contained by the constituents in the best interest of all, thus limiting regulatory interference.
+The CCI appreciated the cooperation extended by various stakeholders by giving their valuable insights into the various aspects of the film production, distribution and exhibition.
+The CCI also conveyed its earnest hope that anticompetitive practices will be contained by the constituents in the best interest of all, thus limiting regulatory interference.